-How to send money online to friends and family
+How to transfer money online to friends and family

 Learn more from this video about how to send money online with Bank of America.

-- Delivery time varies, but can take two to four days.
+- Delivery time may be immediate or may take two to four days.

 Tip: A transit routing number—also known as a check routing number, ABA number or routing transit number (RTN)—is a nine-digit code that identifies the bank, its branch and location.
 Bank of America customers can find their routing numbers by using the routing numbers FAQ page.

 Set up a wire transfer

 For sending a large amount of money, wire transfers can be a solution.
 Keep in mind that there’s typically a fee for wire transfers.
 To make a wire transfer, you can call, visit or go online with your bank or a wire transfer company.
 Regardless, make sure you use a trusted source.